NicknineTheEagle/ReviveEmu/README.md

 ## Usage (loose files)

-1. Extract Steam.dll and rev.ini next to game exe (unless you're running a Source Engine game, then extract Steam.dll into bin directory and rev.ini next to game exe).
+1. Extract Steam.dll and rev.ini next to game exe.
 2. Play.

 ## Usage (GCF mounting)

-1. Extract Steam.dll and rev.ini next to game exe (unless you're running a Source Engine game, then extract Steam.dll into bin directory and rev.ini next to game exe).
+1. Extract Steam.dll and rev.ini next to game exe.
 2. In rev.ini, set CacheEnabled to True and CachePath to the path where your GCF files are.
 3. The emulator needs a way to know which GCF files to mount.
 You can do one of the following:
     * Put period appropriate raw CDR blob next to game exe and name it cdr.bin.
     * Put ClientRegistry.blob with period appropriate CDR next to game exe.
     * Extract revApps.ini next to game exe and configure it to mount the right GCF files for your game's app ID.

-4. Specify the app ID in one of the following ways:
+4. Specify your game's app ID in one of the following ways:

-    * Write your game's app ID into steam_appid.txt located next to game exe.
+    * Write the app ID into steam_appid.txt located next to game exe.

-    * Run the game with -appid \<appid\>.
+    * Run the game with -appid \<appid\> parameter.

-    * Set SteamAppId environment variable to your game's app ID.
+    * Set SteamAppId environment variable to the app ID.
 5. Play.

 ## Additional notes
+* If you're running a Source Engine game, you need to extract Steam.dll into bin directory and rev.ini next to game exe.
-* Later versions GoldSource Engine and Source Engine use both Steam.dll and steam_api.dll - in this case, you will need to combine REVive with a steam_api.dll emulator.
+* Later versions of GoldSource Engine and Source Engine use both Steam.dll and steam_api.dll - in this case, you will need to combine REVive with a steam_api.dll emulator.

-* The loaders that come with Goldberg and SmartSteamEmu both automatically set SteamAppId env var so you don't need to bother with step 4 when using GCF mounting.
+* The loaders that come with Goldberg and SmartSteamEmu both automatically set SteamAppId env var, so you don't need to bother with step 4 when using GCF mounting.

 ## Credits

-shmelle, revCrew, vityan666, bir3yk - original 2008 version of RevEmu.
+* shmelle, revCrew, vityan666, bir3yk - original 2008 version of RevEmu.
+* Bestest - Linux testing.
+* Pancakes - macOS testing.